Chart Color Schemes

 Broulee - Tomakin lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Examining future trends, a significant population increase is forecast for Broulee-Tomakin, expected to grow by 1249 persons to 2041 based on the latest numbers, reflecting an increase of 30.2% in total over the 17 years.
+Future trends forecast a significant population increase in the top quartile of national regional areas, with Broulee-Tomakin expected to grow by 1,249 persons to 2041, reflecting an increase of 30.2% over the 17 years.

 Frequently Asked Questions - Population